Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Results Analysis

 Our three-band radio photometry provides independent spectral indices on either side of $\nu_{\rm obs}=1.4$\,GHz.
 Emission from \textit{rest-frame} 1.4\,GHz in a $z\sim 2.3$ galaxy is shifted to lower frequencies ($\sim 400$\,MHz), while emission at \textit{observed} 1.4\,GHz was originally emitted at higher frequency in the rest-frame.
 Therefore to obtain rest-frame 1.4\,GHz flux densities from observed-frame $S_{1.4\,{\rm GHz}}$ in the presence of spectral curvature, the appropriate spectral index to use is $\alpha^{\rm 1.4\,GHz}_{\rm 610\,MHz}$.
 Because the majority of our 6\,GHz SMG sample lack a $>3\sigma$ detection in the GMRT 610\,MHz image, we can only set lower-limits on $\alpha^{\rm 1.4\,GHz}_{\rm 610\,MHz}$ for these sources.
 Where these lower-limits are consistent with the sample median ($\alpha^{\rm 1.4\,GHz}_{\rm 610\,MHz}=-0.84\pm0.10$), we $k$-correct using this spectral index, and where the $3\sigma$ GMRT flux limits necessitate a flatter spectral index than the sample median, we $k$-correct using the corresponding $3\sigma$ spectral index limit (Table\,\ref{tab:diffusion}.)

-We measure the photometric redshifts of our SMGs via SED fits to the multi-band photometry in the UDS field ($U$, $B$, $V$, $R$, $I$, $z$, $Y$, $J$, $H$, $K$, IRAC $3.6$, $4.5$, $5.8$, $8.0\,\mu$m, MIPS $24\,\mu$m, \herschel\ PACS $100$, $160\,\mu$m, deblended SPIRE $250\,\mu$m, $350\,\mu$m, $500\,\mu$m, $870\,\mu$m and 1.4\,GHz) obtained using the {\sc magphys} code \citep{dacunha08}. {\sc magphys} employs the stellar population synthesis models of \citet{bruzual03} with a \citet{chabrier03} stellar initial mass function (IMF) combined with a two-component dust attenuation model \citep{charlot00}, balancing the energetics between the mid- and far-IR dust components to disentangle the integrated dust-attenuated stellar emission of the galaxy and the dust-reprocessed stellar emission.
+In U.\ Dudzevi\v{c}i\={u}t\.{e} \etal (in prep), we measure the photometric redshifts of our SMGs via SED fits to the multi-band photometry in the UDS field ($UBVRIzYJHK$, InfraRed Array Camera (IRAC) $3.6$, $4.5$, $5.8$, $8.0\,\mu$m, MIPS $24\,\mu$m, \herschel\ PACS $100$, $160\,\mu$m, deblended SPIRE $250\,\mu$m, $350\,\mu$m, $500\,\mu$m, ALMA $870\,\mu$m and VLA 1.4\,GHz) obtained using the {\sc magphys} code \citep{dacunha08}. {\sc magphys} employs the stellar population synthesis models of \citet{bruzual03} with a \citet{chabrier03} stellar initial mass function (IMF) combined with a two-component dust attenuation model \citep{charlot00}, balancing the energetics between the mid- and far-IR dust components to disentangle the integrated dust-attenuated stellar emission of the galaxy and the dust-reprocessed stellar emission.
 From these SED fits we also obtain rest-frame $8$-$1000\,\mu$m luminosities, $L_{\rm IR}$.
-Full details of the {\sc magphys} SED fitting and the resulting multiwavelength properties will be described in Dudzevi\v{c}i\={u}t\.{e} \etal (in prep).
-We now use these measurements of $L_{\rm IR}$ in conjunction with the rest-frame radio luminosities to study the far-infrared/radio correlation, via the parameter:
+Full details of the {\sc magphys} SED fitting and the resulting multiwavelength properties will be described in U.\ Dudzevi\v{c}i\={u}t\.{e} \etal (in prep).
+We now use these measurements of $L_{\rm IR}$ in conjunction with the rest-frame radio luminosities to study the far-IR/radio correlation, via the parameter:

 as in \citep{ivison10c}.